aaryaamoharir/OS_Project3/devlog.md

 to better understand what it was asking.
 I didn't really understand how to serialize the block so I ended up watching a video and realized struct.unpack could be helpful.

+Now I plan to work on the b-tree insert method.